alien4cloud/csar-public-library/org/ystia/python/README.rst

 - **repository**: This property give the opportunity to specify an alternative download repository for Anaconda and the additionnal packages.
   It is your responsibility to provide an accessible download url and to store required artifacts on it.
-  The repository must contain the Anaconda install script (.sh) and optionnal additonnal packaged as tar.bz2 (oauthlib, requests-oauthlib, nltk, twython, seaborn, plotly, csvkit, configparser, pybrain).
+  The repository must contain the Anaconda install script (.sh) and optionnal additonnal packaged as tar.bz2 (oauthlib, requests-oauthlib, nltk, twython, seaborn, plotly, csvkit, configparser, pybrain, pandas, scikit-learn).

 - **nlp_twitter**: If checked, installs additional packages for Natural Language Processing and twitter API (nltk, twython).